Goodlord is the award-winning lettings platform that works alongside your CRM to manage the entire tenancy process in one place.

 In England, this meant that from July 2020 the level at which the tax should be paid rose from £125,000 to £500,000.
 In Wales, the first £250,000 of a residential property's price was made free from stamp duty under the Land Transaction Tax Break, up from £180,000, but not for second homes or buy-to-let properties.
 In Scotland, the Land and Buildings Transaction Tax (LBTT) threshold - its stamp duty equivalent - was raised from £145,000 to £250,000.

 Since 30 March 2020, temporary measures for the right to rent checks in England have been in place.
-These include conducting the checks over video call, accepting scans or photos of documents instead of original copies, and using the new online process, introduced on 2 November 2020.
+These include conducting the checks over video call, accepting scans or photos of documents instead of original copies, and using the new online process for EU, EEA, and Swiss citizens, introduced on 2 November 2020.

 Introduced in March 2020, the Coronavirus Job Retention Scheme is one of the few pieces of Covid-19 legislation aligned across UK nations.
 It was set up to offer financial support to employers to help them continue to pay staff during the pandemic, rather than making them redundant.
 The end of this scheme may well have an impact on tenant referencing, with some agents currently choosing to apply extra caution in accepting applications from tenants on the furlough scheme.